Justice for Palestine

 - In the West Bank, the expansion of Israeli settlements, the continued construction of the Apartheid Wall, the military closure of the Jordan Valley and the annexation of East Jerusalem are creating an irreversible reality of permanent Occupation.

-- This illegal Occupation, the building of the Apartheid Wall and ongoing military oppression can only be continued with the support of countries and companies that continue to back Israel through business and investment.
+- This brutal Occupation, the building of the Apartheid Wall and ongoing military oppression can only be continued with the support of countries and companies that continue to back Israel through business and investment.

 A political prisoner is someone who is arrested and detained because of their beliefs or political activities.
 Israel holds thousands of Palestinian men, women and children as political prisoners.
 Israel’s system of arrest and detention is an integral part of Israel’s Apartheid system, under which Palestinians are governed under a separate set of laws than Israelis.

-We've successfully campaigned to get G4S to stop providing services to Israeli prisons, but others are still directly complicit in the illegal occupation of Palestine and the unlawful imprisonment of Palestinians, including children.
+We've successfully campaigned to get G4S to stop providing services to Israeli prisons, but others are still directly complicit in the occupation of Palestine and the unlawful imprisonment of Palestinians, including children.
 The UK government has a responsibility under international law not to aid and abet war crimes like torture, which is routine in the Israeli prison system.
 Take action.

 The UK is complicit in Israel's continuing violations of human rights and international law.
 By purchasing arms from and selling arms to Israel, the UK government is giving direct material support for Israel's aggression and sending a clear message of approval for its actions.